 This approach doesn’t have to be quite as hands-off as you would think.
 You can create automation workflows that respond according to customer behavior.

 For instance, once you segment a lead, you can make an automation workflow that sends the lead a tailored, targeted email.

 Being able to offload menial but crucial tasks will buy you back so much time.
-You can then use that time for pursuing more sales.
+You can then use that time for more productive sales prospecting.

-In the same vein as using automation is instituting a chatbot to your website.
+In the same vein as using automation is implementing a chatbot to your website.
 The bot is like your 24/7 employee who can be there for your leads and customers when you cannot.

 When a lead or customer has a question or concern and they can’t reach your staff because it’s after-hours, the chatbot can help them.

 If the chatbot cannot provide the lead with the information they seek, the bot will recommend a phone number the lead can call for more info.

 In today’s instant gratification society, chatbots allow you to keep up with customer demands while you take some much-needed time off from the job.

 Chatbots also ensure that you have a seamless interaction with your prospective sales leads.
 Implementing chatbot software in your B2B lead generation strategy can help you optimize your sales process and reduce the burden on the sales team.

 12. Complement Organic Search Efforts with Paid Ads